 ... sooooo, yeah, after copying Aliens for its first hour, Shocking Dark suddenly turns into the final reel of The Terminator for its last 30 minutes, as the Fuller-minator pursues Sarah and Samantha through even MORE steam-filled tunnels as the clock ticks away, until a final twist ending that I will not reveal here except to say that it provides the perfect cherry on top of this utterly WTF Sundae.

 Summing It Up

-For obvious legal reasons, Shocking Dark aka Terminator 2 was never released in the United States back in 1989.
-If it had, I'm sure the owners of the Alien and Terminator franchises would've joined forces and sued it out of existence.
-Thus, American B-Movie fans had to settle for poor quality bootlegs for many years, until specialty DVD labels and streaming services like Amazon finally dragged it out of bad-movie obscurity.
+For obvious legal reasons, Shocking Dark aka Terminator 2 was never released in the United States.
+If it had been, the owners of the Alien and Terminator franchises probably would've joined forces and sued it out of existence.
+Thus, American B-Movie fans who wanted to see the movie spent years settling for poor quality bootlegs, until specialty DVD labels and streaming services like Amazon finally dragged it out of bad-movie obscurity.

 I was not terribly surprised to learn that Shocking Dark was the lone screen credit for actresses Haven "Sarah" Tyler and Dominica "Samantha" Coulson -- neither of them ever made another film.
 Bruno Mattei, on the other hand, continued to crank out schlock till his death in 2007.

 Fans of the Aliens and/or Terminator sagas who have a high tolerance for Z-Movie cheese should definitely check out Shocking Dark, preferably with an ample supply of cheap beer at your side.
 You may hate it, you may love it, but I guarantee you will never forget it!